bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-stem-drone-bundle.md

 {% si_intro The STEM drone bundle %}
-The STEM (Science Technology Engineering Mathematics) drone bundle is based on a Crazyflie 2.x with a {% poplink flow-deck %}.
+The STEM (Science Technology Engineering Mathematics) drone bundle is based on a Crazyflie<sup>®</sup> 2.x with a {% poplink flow-deck %}.
 It is an autonomous drone that can be controlled from a simple python script to explore and operate a robot in 3 dimensions.

 This getting started guide will help you set up the system and make your first